 - ACL Access Control List.
 ACLs can limit network traffic and restrict access to certain users or devices by checking each packet for certain IP or MAC (i.e., Layer 2) information. - ARP Address Resolution Protocol converts between IP addresses and MAC (hardware) addresses.
 ARP is used to locate the MAC address corresponding to a given IP address.
-This allows the switch to use IP addresses for routing decisions and the corresponding MAC addresses to forward packets from one hop to the next. - BOOTP Boot Protocol.
-BOOTP is used to provide bootup information for network devices, including IP address information, the address of the TFTP server that contains the devices system files, and the name of the boot file. - Class of Service is supported by prioritizing packets based on the required level of service, and then placing them in the appropriate output queue.
+This allows the switch to use IP addresses for routing decisions and the corresponding MAC addresses to forward packets from one hop to the next. - BGP Border Gateway Protocol is a protocol used to make core routing decisions on the Internet.
+It maintains a table of IP networks to register reachability among autonomous systems (AS).
+BGP makes routing decisions based on path, network policies and/or rule-sets. - BOOTP Boot Protocol.
+BOOTP is used to provide bootup information for network devices, including IP address information, the address of the TFTP server that contains the devices system files, and the name of the boot file. - Cos Class of Service is supported by prioritizing packets based on the required level of service, and then placing them in the appropriate output queue.
 Data is transmitted from the queues using weighted round-robin service to enforce priority service and prevent blockage of lower-level queues.
 Priority may be set according to the port default, the packet's priority bit (in the VLAN tag), TCP/UDP port number, IP Precedence bit, or DSCP priority bit. - DHCP Dynamic Host Control Protocol.
 Provides a framework for passing configuration information to hosts on a TCP/IP network.
 DHCP is based on the Bootstrap Protocol (BOOTP), adding the capability of automatic allocation of reusable network addresses and additional configuration options. - DHCP Option 82 A relay option for sending information about the requesting client (or an intermediate relay agent) in the DHCP request packets forwarded by the switch and in reply packets sent back from the DHCP server.
 This information can be used by DHCP servers to assign fixed IP addresses, or set other services or policies for clients. - DHCP Snooping A technique used to enhance network security by snooping on DHCP server messages to track the physical location of hosts, ensure that hosts only use the IP addresses assigned to them, and ensure that only authorized DHCP servers are accessible.